pranabekka/pranabekka.github.io/content/drafts/soupault-intro.md

 ```
 [settings]

-  # Treat files with "md" extension as "page files"
+  # "Page files" are recognised by the extension "md".
   page_file_extensions = ["md"]

-# "Page files" need to be turned into HTML
+# "Page files" need to be processed into HTML before everything else,
-# before everything else
+# because Soupault works with HTML.
 [preprocessors]

   # Markdown is converted to HTML with the `cmark` CLI.